TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_13.md

 https://hexdocs.pm/elixir/DynamicSupervisor.html

-Dyanmic supervisor is a supervisor whose children are added dynamically during the applications runtime.
+Dynamic supervisor is a supervisor whose children are added dynamically during the applications runtime.
 It's only strategy is `one_for_one`.

 How to define a dynamic supervisor: